NEZNAMY/TAB/.github/wiki/tab_bridge.md

 * Forward player's gamemode for spectator fix feature to work

 # Compatibility
-Just like with Minecraft, when there is a change in the communication protocol, older software will not be compatible with the new one.
+Just like with Minecraft, when there is a change in the communication protocol between TAB <-> TAB-Bridge, older software will not be compatible with the new one.
 You should always be running the latest versions of both TAB and Bridge.